-Abram was in a difficult situation.
-He had been promised an impressive lineage by God, but he and his wife Sarai were aging and, at this point, had no offspring to show for it.
+Abram (Abraham) was in a difficult situation.
+He had been promised an impressive lineage by God, yet he and his wife Sarai were aging, and at this point had no offspring to show for it.
 God had blessed Abram and made him wealthy, but none of the promised descendants were yet on the horizon.
-And Abram and Sarai were getting a little impatient with God.
+And Abram and Sarai were getting more than a little impatient with God.

 The Lord responded to Abram, “Trust me.
 Don’t fear, I will protect you and bring you descendants as numerous as the stars that I have created above you.”
 And Abram believed the Lord, and the Lord counted his belief as righteousness.

-What is “righteousness?”
-Some possible responses are 1) living a life pleasing to God, 2) honoring God’s commandments and 3) making morally correct choices in God’s eyes.
-In all cases, there is a standard of behavior set by God that He wants us to sincerely honor, both within our hearts and with our actions.
-The unfortunate situation is that, aside from Jesus, we humans do a poor job of this.
-That is why Jesus Christ had to come – to personally bear the consequences we deserve from continually falling short of God’s standard of goodness.
-But God offers us a life rope – by Jesus’ suffering, crucifixion, burial and victorious resurrection, we believers are thoroughly cleansed and given the new clothing of God’s righteousness.
+Just what is “righteousness?”
+Some responses are 1) living a life pleasing to God, 2) honoring God’s commandments and 3) making morally correct choices in God’s eyes.
+In all cases, it is a standard of behavior set by God that He wants us to sincerely honor, both within our hearts and with our actions.
+The unfortunate situation is that we humans generally do a poor job of this.
+That is why Jesus had to come – to personally bear the consequences that we deserve for continually falling short of God’s standard of goodness.
+But God offers us a life rope – through faith in Jesus’ suffering, crucifixion, burial and victorious resurrection, we believers are thoroughly cleansed and given the new clothing of God’s righteousness.
 God did for us what we absolutely could not do for ourselves.
-He continues to extend new mercies to us each day, forgiving us and healing us of our failures and shortcomings.
+Furthermore, He continues to extend new mercies to us each day, forgiving us and healing us of our failures and shortcomings.
 He restores our fallen state to one of righteousness.

 God gave Moses the Ten Commandments (Exodus 20:2-17) to help define the types of behavior God seeks from us, and Jesus clarified these further in the Sermon on the Mount (Matthew 5-7).
-In fact, Jesus tells us that even having the desire to do wrong causes us to fall short of righteousness.
+In fact, Jesus tells us that even having the thought or desire to do wrong causes us to fall short of His will for us.
+But there is good news.
+Jesus lived the righteous life that met this godly standard, and because of the sacrificial price He paid on the cross, we are credited with all of the rich benefits and blessings of His righteousness when we open our hearts to receive Him.

 The Apostle Paul points to Abraham as a demonstration of how we are saved and made righteous with God through our faith in Christ.